Greek-Australians are one of the largest minority groups in the country, and they have a long history in Australia.

-With approximately one quarter of its total GDP lost between 2009 and 2015, the country suffered one of the worst economic blows ever seen in modern history during peacetime.
+With approximately one quarter of its total GDP lost between 2009 and 2015, Greece suffered one of the worst economic blows ever seen in modern history during peacetime.

 This rapid, dramatic downturn led thousands of Greeks to make the decision to temporarily leave their homeland.

-Thus from 2010 onward, there has been a significant uptick once again in the number of Greeks who moved to Australia, most of them trying to find distant relatives who had already lived there for decades, and settle into already-existing communities.
+Thus, from 2010 onward, there has been a significant uptick once again in the number of Greeks who have moved to Australia, most of them trying to find distant relatives who had already lived there for decades in order to settle into already-existing communities.

 Although the exact extent of the new Greek wave of migration to Australia is not yet fully known, many believe that the next few years will determine whether this wave will become permanent, or if the potential quick recovery of the Greek economy will make those who recently left, return back home.

-No matter what happens in the near future, however, Greece and Australia have shaped a long-lasting relationship which will endure forever.
+Regardless of what happens in the near future, however, Greece and Australia have created a long-lasting relationship which will endure forever.

-From the common battlefields of World War II and the countless graves of the Australians who fought for freedom in the 1940s dotted across Greece, to the many Greek communities which make up part of Australia, the two nations share unbreakable bonds of history.
+From the common battlefields of World War II and the countless graves of Australians who fought for freedom in the 1940s dotted across Greece to the many Greek communities of which Australia is comprised, the two nations share unbreakable bonds of history.